 - Your small business is located in California and it's been an especially dry season.
 Unfortunately, California is prone to wildfires.
 Your business property is destroyed in the fire.
 Your insurance company will cover the cost of rebuilding the property, income lost during the time period of rebuilding, and any equipment that was destroyed in the fire.

 - You show up at your business to find the door ajar and broken glass everywhere.
 As you're dialing 9-1-1 you walk in and survey the damage.
 All of your computers have been stolen.
-If you chose replacement cost value under your commercial property insurance policy, your insurance company will replace the broken window and computers.
+If you chose replacement cost value under your property insurance, your insurance company will replace the broken window and computers.

 - Storms sweep through your area and a tornado touches down close to your small business.
 A tree has fallen through the side wall and part of your roof was torn off.
 Your insurance company will process your claim and cover the cost of repair to your commercial property.